 Daisy Belle is a female Holstein, born on a dairy farm.
 She was born with a male twin.
 The male was removed by the farmer to be raised and sold for meat, but Daisy Belle was found to be sterile, in addition to having congenital cataracts.
 She was put in a pen, not fed, and left to die.
 A kindly neighbor convinced the farmer to let her take the calf.
-Daisy Belle arrived at SASHA at the age of only three weeks, and was bottle fed for many months.
+Daisy Belle arrived at SASHA at the age of only three weeks and was bottle fed for many months.
 She had many health issues, including pneumonia.
-Although she will always be small, she has regained her health, and is very playful and curious about everything around her.
-She loves to romp and play with Suzy the sheep and shares a stall with Suzy.
+Although she will always be small, she has regained her health and is very playful and curious about everything around her.
+Although she will always be Suzy’s best friend, she now runs in the pasture with the “big boys” Bhima and the Jersey Five and really holds her own!
 Daisy, a Black Angus, pregnant when she came to SASHA in June of 2014, was rescued from a backyard butcher who was running a small slaughterhouse in Riga, Mich.
 She was kept alive for the sole purpose of producing calves for meat.
 Daisy had given birth to three calves before her rescue.
 Knowing humans only as the people responsible for taking her babies away from her, Daisy was understandably averse to humans upon being rescued by SASHA staff.
 After six days at SASHA, she gave birth to Lucky.
 Lucky was born on SASHA Farm in early July of 2016, only six days after his mother, Daisy, arrived.
 Shortly after Lucky’s birth, it was determined that Daisy could not produce milk, because of being bred over and over.
 So Lucky did not have access to colostrum, which was essential “first mother’s milk” to help him form antibodies, and he became weak and sickly.
 Lucky was taken to Michigan State University Veterinary Hospital where the vet put Lucky on supplements and antibiotics and he improved noticeably.
 He was bottle fed five times a day by loving volunteers and staff and grew and thrived from all the love and good nutrition.
 Now, Daisy and Lucky are happy and healthy, glad to be alive and loved at SASHA Farm.
 The Jersey Five: Five Jersey males were born on a dairy farm in Michigan, destined to be raised and sold for meat.
 A kindhearted woman purchased all five, and they came to SASHA at one week old on Labor Day, 2017.
 Their names are: Lucy, Bo, Marian, Morrissey, and Thambi (Pictured directly below: Bhima and Thambi)